 Since 2016, Southern Gulf NRM has been working with local and regional partners to expand pro-active fire management practices across grasswren habitat to reduce the risk of widespread wildfire in the future.
 In the current project, Biodiversity Bright Spots – Carpentarian Grasswren Corridor, collaborative regional fire management will establish a fire management corridor (the Carpentarian Corridor) from the Buckley River Key Biodiversity Area to Boodjamulla National Park.

-Project partners: BirdLife Australia, BirdLife Northern Queensland, Queensland Department of Environment and Science – Parks and Wildlife and Queensland Fire and Emergency Services.
+Other Project partners: BirdLife Australia, BirdLife Northern Queensland, Queensland Department of Environment and Science – Parks and Wildlife and Queensland Fire and Emergency Services.